albertcheu/albertcheu.github.io/games.md

 ---
-layout: blah
+layout: page
 title: Games
 permalink: /games/
 ---

 In Spring 2016, I took Andy Nealen's Game Design course.
-I worked on a team to make Circum, a one-button atmospheric game.
-You can download the (Windows) game [here](http://gamejolt.com/games/circum/153034).
+I worked on a team to make Circum, a one-button atmospheric game for Windows.
+You can download it [here](http://gamejolt.com/games/circum/153034).

 ---